Trump calls for ‘strong background checks’ after massacres, suggests pairing gun legislation with immigration reform

 President Trump called Monday for “strong background checks” in the wake of the mass shootings in El Paso and Dayton, Ohio, and suggested pairing gun legislation with immigration reform, a top priority of his that he has failed to move through Congress.

 “We cannot let those killed in El Paso, Texas, and Dayton, Ohio, die in vain,” Trump said in early-morning tweets, referring to the massacres that left 29 people dead.
+The shooter in El Paso appears to have posted an anti-immigrant screed on social media.

+Trump made a similar call to strengthen background checks after a mass shooting last year at a Florida school and has since threatend to veto bills passed by House Democrats seeking to do so.

 Trump’s tweets came three hours ahead of planned remarks at the White House on the shootings.